Willys Jeep

 planned to use Verlinden's M*A*S*H conversion set for this build up, but the litter

-seen.
-Also, the size of the frame does not allow for two litters to be placed
+frame is disappointing, as the size of the frame does not allow for two litters

-side-by-side.
-I built new frames out of Evergreen, and included the corner extensions
+to be placed side-by-side.
+I built new frames out of Evergreen, and included the

-that helped keep the litters on the frames (also aided by the placement of the
+corner extensions that helped keep the litters on the frames (also aided by the

 Ton 6x6 Cargo Truck